noiseprotocol/noise_spec/noise.md

  * Added official/unstable marking; the unstable only refers to the new deferred patterns, the rest of this document is considered stable.

- * Clarified DH() definition so that the identity element is an invalid value which may be rejected.
+ * Clarified DH() definition so that the identity element is an invalid value (not a generator), thus may be rejected.

  * Clarified ciphertext-indistinguishability requirement for AEAD schemes and added a rationale.

  * Clarified the order of hashing pre-message public keys.

  * Rewrote handshake patterns explanation for clarity.

+ * Added new validity rule to disallow repeating the same DH operation.

  * Removed parenthesized list of keys from pattern notation, as it was redundant.